A Letter from Tracy Springman, STEM Coordinator

 Middle School STEM Program

 Middle school is a time when students are experiencing a lot of new changes.
-To assist them on their journey, we offer a variety of after school activities they can explore.
-Students have an opportunity to participate in the Robotics Club.
-This after-school club allows students to engineer and code robots to accomplish a specific challenge.
-During the fall, students will start preparing for the VEX Middle School Competition.
-Additionally, middle school computer classes include coding in the curriculum with Sphero balls.
-8th graders may explore the computer science area of coding in an after school python coding class.
+To assist them on their journey, we offer a variety of activities they can explore, both during and after school.
+The middle school computer science class introduces students to how computers function and interact with the digital world that has become a part of our everyday lives.
+It then begins them along a journey of computer programming where they will learn ways of providing instructions to computers in order to accomplish beneficial tasks.
+Additionally, Students have an opportunity to participate in the after-school Robotics Club.
+This club allows students to engineer, build and code robots to accomplish a new challenge that is presented each year by the REC Foundation (Robotics Education & Competition Foundation).
+During the fall, students will start preparing for the VEX IQ middle school competitions where they will work alongside many other teams from around our area seeking a spot at the State competition level and maybe even the worlds competition.
+Students in the 8th grade may also explore the computer science area of coding in an after school python coding class.
 The pre-honors 8th science class has an extended research project they will present during our science and engineering fair always held in January.
 This is great experience for students who are interested in diving deep into the scientific method and learning how to think like a scientist.
 All students in middle school enjoy hands-on activities within their science classes with passionate teachers who really enjoy what they teach.

 High School STEM Program

 High school is a time when students have a deeper opportunity to serve and build their resume for future education and employment.
 Like middle school students, They have a variety of after school activities they can explore.
 Students have an opportunity to participate in the Robotics Club.
 This after-school club allows students to engineer and code robots to accomplish a specific task.
 During the fall, students will start preparing for the VEX EDR High School Competition.